1. Home

 Using energy-efficient appliances is one of the easiest ways to reduce your carbon footprint and save money on utility bills.
 It's always a good idea to look for the blue "Energy Star" symbol on products before making your purchase, as this means the appliance has been independently verified to be energy-efficient.

-Once you've taken care of your own home, it's time to look at the bigger picture, because the key to a low carbon footprint is getting everyone to work together.
+Once you've taken care of your own home, it's time to look at the bigger picture, because addressing climate change will take more than just one person acting alone.
 Educate your family and friends about the impacts of climate change and how individual people can make a collective difference.

 Key Takeaways